fjuul/sdk/docs/android-examples.md

 ...
 ActivitySourcesManager.initialize(signedClient)
 ```
-The call above initializes `ActivitySourcesManager` with the default config.
+The call above initializes `ActivitySourcesManager` with the default config.<br/>
 Consider using the overloaded method that receives the config as a parameter, if you need to adjust the behavior:
 ```kotlin
 import com.fjuul.sdk.activitysources.entities.ActivitySourcesManager